castiron/FormLogic/README.md

 The main goal of FormLogic is to be light on the JavaScript configuration and heavy on the markup.

-#### Do something after valid submit
+#### Hooks around submissions
-Currently, the only possible configuration is a callback for when the form is successfully validated:
+You can hook in before validation and after the form is valid or invalid.

     FormLogic.onValidSubmit = function() {
          // Do whatever extra validation you need to do.